WebCoder49/code-input/plugins/README.md

 [🚀 *CodePen Demo*](https://codepen.io/WebCoder49/pen/WNgdzar)

 ### Prism Line Numbers
-Allows code-input elements to be used with the Prism.js line-numbers plugin, as long as the code-input element or a parent element of it has the CSS class `line-numbers`.
+Allow code-input elements to be used with the Prism.js line-numbers plugin, as long as the code-input element or a parent element of it has the CSS class `line-numbers`.
 [Prism.js Plugin Docs](https://prismjs.com/plugins/line-numbers/)

 Files: [prism-line-numbers.css](./prism-line-numbers.css) (NO JS FILE)